Skövde HF

-Skövde Handbollsflickor is a Swedish women's handball club from Skövde playing in the Elitserien.
+Skövde Handbollsflickor is a Swedish women's handball club from Skövde playing in Handbollsligan.
 Playing in top-flight since 1997, Skövde won its first championship in 2008.
 In all other seasons since 2005 it has been the championship's runner-up.
 As such Skövde has been a regular of the EHF Cup since 2007, though it has yet to get past the qualifying stages.